HajjSalad/STM32-ESP32-IoT-Monitor-and-Control/README.md

 # IoT System with STM32 and ESP32

-This project demonstrates the design and development of an IoT system using STM32 and ESP32 microcontrollers.
+This project demonstrates the design and development of an IoT system using STM32 and ESP32 MCUs.
 The system involves sensor simulation on STM32, real-time task scheduling on ESP32 with FreeRTOS, and cloud integration via AWS IoT Core.

 ## Project Overview